Madelene/100-days-of-code/log.md

 ### R2 Day 19: April 30, 2018 Monday

 ** Today's Progress**
-- Went over inheritance in OOP and pagination.
+- Read up on inheritance in OOP/how it works with Python
+- Trying to implement pagination.
+Understand the basic concept.
+Difficult to implement with this 3rd party API, as the params for each endpoint are not consistent

 **Thoughts:**
 - Learned that it's ok to work through getting stuck.
 And also to ask if a